 - Avoid inhaling borax powder.

 - If borax is ingested or inhaled by a child (or in larger amounts by an adult), call the American Association of Poison Control Centers at 1-800-222-1222.
-Do this even if you are unaware of how much was consumed and the medical expert will provide further advise.
+Do this even if you are unaware of how much was consumed.
+The medical expert will provide further advise.

 - Borax, or sodium borate, is an alkaline mineral salt that comes from boron.
 It’s a white powder that’s used in a range of products.

 - Sodium borate is a pesticide, whitening and disinfecting agent, emulsifier, thickener, mold remover and odor neutralizer.
 It’s used is cosmetic products, household cleaners, laundry detergents and in various industrial products.

 - Although the mineral is commonly called a low-toxicity substance, research suggests that inhaling, ingesting and applying it can cause major adverse effects.
 These side effects include digestive and respiratory issues, skin reactions, and even death.